 The vacuum bag, in most cases, forms half of the airtight envelope around the laminate.
 If you plan to use vacuum pressure of less than 5 psi (10 hg) at room temperatures, 6-mil polyethylene plastic can be used for the bag.
 Clear plastic is preferable to an opaque material to allow easy inspection of the laminate as it cures.
 For higher pressure and temperature applications, specially manufactured vacuum bag material should be used.
 A wrinkled type film is available from Film Technology, Inc. Its special texture is designed to channel air and eliminate the need for breather fabric.
-WEST SYSTEM 882 Vacuum Bag Film is a 60" wide, heat stabilized nylon film that can be used at temperatures up to 350°F (176°C) and high vacuum pressures.
+WEST SYSTEM 882 Vacuum Bag Film is a 60" wide, heat stabilized nylon film that can be used at temperatures up to 250°F (121°C) and high vacuum pressures.
 The vacuum bag should always be larger than the mold and allow for the depth of the mold.
 When a bag wider than the standard width is needed, a larger bag can be created by splicing two or more pieces together with mastic sealant.
-See Appendix C for a list of vacuum bagging equipment and material suppliers.